Can You Use Air Dry Clay for Plant Pots?

 • Sponge/Paintbrush

-• Apply some talcum powder onto your hands and spread it thoroughly.
-Doing this prevents the clay from sticking onto the palm and from disturbing the natural process of air-dry crafting.
+• Apply talcum powder to your hands and spread it thoroughly.
+It prevents the clay from sticking to the palm and disturbing the natural process of air-dry crafting.

 • Knead the clay dough properly to make it smooth and soft